 Aside from practice, Lilian is a contributor and annotator for LexisNexis Hong Kong for its various legal publications in the areas of mental health law, civil fraud, employment law, and date protection.

 Lilian read law at University of Bristol, United Kingdom (specialising in intellectual property law) and University of Hong Kong.
-Prior to reading law, Lilian studied life sciences (with double minors in Business and Social Science) and obtained her undergraduate degree from the Hong Kong University of Science and Technology.
+Prior to law, Lilian studied biochemistry and biomedical science (with double minors in Business and Social Science (Psychology)) and obtained her undergraduate degree from the Hong Kong University of Science and Technology.

 Year of Call: 2018

 Qualifications: MA in Law (Bristol); P.C.LL (HKU), BSc (HKUST)

 Cheung Kam Biu & Ors v Ho Wah Lan & Ors, HKDC 948; DCCJ 5350/ 2016 (Resisting the Defendant’s leave to appeal application) (sole counsel)

 Cheung Kam Biu & Ors v Ho Wah Lan & Ors, HKDC 649; DCCJ 5350/ 2016 (Acting for all owners of the building to evict trespassers claiming adverse possession in the entrance staircases of the building violating fire safety directions and the DMC) (sole advocate)

 Chow Lily & Ors v Hau Suk Kiu Shirley, HKDC 896; DCCJ 1732/2013 (Succession of beneficial interest in land; agency agreement; authority to sue; and relativity of titles in land) (with Kay Chan)

 Chan Yuk Ping v Liew Shuk Fui HKDC 779; DCMP 720/2020 (Obtaining Order of committal against the Defendant in breach of injunction order to cause nuisance) (sole advocate)